 A transfer to a new college is a fresh start.
 Much like entering college as a new, first-year student, this fresh start can be both exciting and intimidating.
 You can help your student make this adjustment smoothly.

 - Encourage your student to get involved on campus in as many ways possible.
 In addition to going to classes, being involved in activities is an ideal way to meet other students and to quickly get a sense of the life and culture of the institution.
-Getting involved will help her to get over the “out of place” feeling quickly.
+Getting involved will help them to get over the “out of place” feeling quickly.